yujiri8/yujiri.xyz/protagonism/emotions.md

 **Footnote on Empowerment/Disempowerment**: This accounts for the pleasure of physical exercise, but also things like the powerful feeling of the weapons in Halo 1 and the way a lot of CCG cards seem to appeal to an "awesome factor".
 It's also part of the enjoyment of winning at games in general (the other part being pride), and the enjoyment of customization.

+Disempowerment is the frustration we often feel "at nature"; hence why empowerment (manifested in outlets like punching bags) relieves it.

 **Footnote on Engagement/Boredom**: This can be understood as the "fun of trying", whereas Empowerment is "the fun of winning".

 **Footnote on Novelty Fun/Boredom**: This "feeling of progress" notion is the reason why game players seem to universally enjoy mechanics like having levels be locked until they've beaten the previous level, even though from a logical perspective it seems like this is strictly worse for the player.